 The Comparative Literature curriculum emphasizes foreign language learning as the basis for the study of literary texts.
 During their course of study, students of Comparative Literature will also become familiar with current comparative methodologies as well as relevant cultural and critical theories.
 These methodological skills support students’ work as they pursue a flexible and individualized pathway through their program of study, which culminates in an article-length comparative essay.
 The program is designed to accommodate students at all levels of language proficiency.

-Majors in Comparative Literature will put together a plan of study with the guidance of two faculty advisors with expertise in the student's chosen literatures and the Director of the Comparative Literature Program.
+Majors in Comparative Literature will develop a plan of study with the guidance of a faculty advisor with expertise in the student’s chosen primary language and literature and the Director of the Comparative Literature Program.

 The basic structure of the program is as follows: